chocomega/stadia-games-history/README.md

 ### Static build

-To build a static version of the website to the `out` folder, run:
+To build a static version of the website, run:

 ```bash
 npm run build